AgileSystemsTechnology/StudentManager.Docs/docs/People/finding-people.md

 -   Click on the **Tags** tab
 -   Choose a user context using the tabs **Student**, **Employee**, **Leads** or **Applications**
 -   In the input box, select the tags which have been created and allocated to users
--   Click on **Search**
+-   Click on the  **Search** button
+-   Users with the selected tags will display
--   In line with your search results, click on **View** found on the right hand side of your screen to preview the student or staff profile
+-   In line with your search results, click on **View** found on the right-hand side of your screen to view the student or staff profile
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTQ4MzMxNDAsLTE0NjI4NjY5NywtND
-IzMjYzODg2LC02Mzc0MTc0MF19
+eyJoaXN0b3J5IjpbMjA3MDQ2ODY1LC0xNDYyODY2OTcsLTQyMz
+I2Mzg4NiwtNjM3NDE3NDBdfQ==
 -->